maxiin/maxiin/README.md

 </p>

 **Some things about me:**
-- 🔭 I’m currently working on a <a href="https://github.com/maxiin/MapMakingExperiments" target="_blank">procedural map generation system</a> (for fun!)
+- 🔭 I’m currently working on a [procedural map generation system](https://github.com/maxiin/MapMakingExperiments) (for fun!)
-- 🌱 I’m currently learning flutter! with my <a href="https://github.com/maxiin/MeetIn" target="_blank">MeetIn App</a>
+- 🌱 I’m currently learning flutter! with my [MeetIn App](https://github.com/maxiin/MeetIn)
 - 📫 How to reach me: For professional contact i prefer email, for contact about my projects i prefer telegram!
 - 😄 Pronouns: I do prefer she/her!
 - ⚡ Fun fact: I love to make joke commits on my personal projects :3